serhii-tyshchenko/tech-interview/README.md

-# Front-End Interview Questions and Answers
+# Front-End Interview: Questions and Answers

-Welcome to the Front-End Interview Questions and Answers repository!
+Welcome to the Front-End Interview: Questions and Answers repository!
 This repository contains a collection of typical questions and answers that can help you prepare for front-end developer job interviews.
 Whether you are a beginner looking to break into the field or an experienced developer looking to brush up on your skills, this resource can be valuable to you.

 ## Navigation
 - [HTML](./html/index.md)